OneKey-Network/addressability-framework/mvp-spec/partials-updater/README.md

 ```

-You can add many files, the updated will contain them before inserting it in
+It is possible to add many files name in the `files` array.
+The updater
-the document.
+concats them before inserting it in the document.

 ### Partials in block